Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 template: pass-by-value
 name: pass-by-value-5

-When we pass a _reference type_ (e.g., an array or object) argument to a function, the situation is easy.
+The situation is easy when we pass a _reference type_ (e.g., an array or object) argument to a function.

 ```java
 public static void doSomething(int[] x) {